AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/launch/prevent-respond-security-incident.md

 - Verify that the database is only accessible by the Commerce instance.

-- Verify the malware is no longer present by scanning the site with publicly available malware scanning tools.
+- Verify that malware is no longer present by scanning the site with publicly available malware scanning tools.

 - Secure the Admin panel by changing its name and verifying that the site `app/etc/local. xml` and `var` URLs are not publicly accessible.